ananyateklu/second-brain/README.md

 - Integrations with OpenAI, Anthropic, Google Gemini, Grok, and Ollama
 - Pinecone for vector embeddings and semantic search
 - Logging, monitoring, and Swagger/OpenAPI documentation

-## Execution Steps & Function-Calling Models

-User operations—like creating or editing notes—are executed through a series of detailed steps (processing, thinking, function calls, database operations, result formatting).
-While these steps aren’t fully listed in the README, the system:

-- Parses and validates user input.
-- Uses AI models to determine the best operation or function.
-- Interacts with the database through well-defined calls.
-- Returns detailed results and metrics to the UI.

-This process ensures transparency, traceability, and context-driven decision-making when performing actions.

 ## Getting Started